teach-afp/www/input/lecture8.md

 ## `MyExceptT`: an error monad transformer

-* As before, we start by defining a data type to host the *transformed monad*, i.e., the monad which the transformer consider.
+* As before, we start by defining a data type to host the *transformed monad*, i.e., the monad which the transformer considers.

   ```haskell
   data MyExceptT e m a ```